Rangers vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has picked up at least one hit in three games in a row.
-During his last five outings he is batting .250 with a double, two home runs, a walk and five RBI.
+- Turner has picked up at least one hit in four straight games.
+During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.

 Turner Recent Games